superlinked/VectorHub/docs/contributing/style_guide.md

 ## VectorHub's Ten Commandments

 ### [1 Give value to your readers](#section1)
+`+` Start with who you're writing for and what problem you're solving.

 ### [2 Be clear and brief](#section2)
+`+` Use simple language, short sentences, write only what's essential.
+800-2500 words.

 ### [3 Be visual](#section3)
+`+` Save a thousand words...
+Represent your ideas visually whenever possible.

 ### [4 Be conversational, friendly, and use action verbs](#section4)
+`+` Write how you speak.
+Be personal.
+In an active voice.

 ### [5 Be hierarchical](#section5)
+`+` Organize your content like a building, and show us the blueprint.

 ### [6 Cite all sources](#section6)
+`+` Give credit where credit is due.
+Always.

 ### [7 Edit and proofread](#section7)
+`+` Nail down your logic.
+Step back, outline, and revise.

 ### [8 Technical terminology](#section8)
+`+` It's an article about tech.
+Use relevant, familiar technical terms.

 ### [9 Accessibility](#section9)
+`+` Hierarchize and tag.

 ### [10 Inclusive language](#section10)
+`+` Your readers are diverse.
+Be non-biased and gender neutral.

 ---
 ### 1. Give value to your readers
 <section id="section1">

 Lead with why your article is **valuable** to your readers.
 Set the context: identify your readers explicitly - say who your article is relevant to and why.
 What **problem** of theirs are you helping to **solve**?